FlexYourBrain/sample_LightningVFX/README.md

 # Lightning VFX - sample project
+*(this sample project uses features introduced in defold version 1.7.0 and will not work in previous versions.)*

 	Space scrolling shooter VFX where the spaceship fires off lightning at enemies, a mesh is manipulated in real-time stretching from the ship weapons then out into space locking